pnbruckner/ha-composite-tracker/README.md

 Attribute | Description
 -|-
-battery | Battery level (in percent, if available.) battery_charging | Battery charging status (True/False, if available.) entity_id | IDs of entities that have contributed to the state of the composite device. gps_accuracy | GPS accuracy radius (in meters, if available.) last_entity_id | ID of the last entity to update the composite device. last_seen | Date and time when current location information was last updated.
+battery_level | Battery level (in percent, if available.) battery_charging | Battery charging status (True/False, if available.)
+entity_id | IDs of entities that have contributed to the state of the composite device. entity_picture | Picture to use for composite (if configured and available.) gps_accuracy | GPS accuracy radius (in meters, if available.) last_entity_id | ID of the last entity to update the composite device. last_seen | Date and time when current location information was last updated.